 For this exhibition I created three pieces, inspired by Japanese and French words.
 For the first time, I chose to display Hanji paper cuttings between two sheets of acrylic, rather than create a 3D object, such as a chest, a box or a lamp.
 I made the creative decision to let the paper speak for itself, and this new freedom led me to some incredible results.

-"Komorebi" is a Japanese word that describes the beauty of sunlight filtering through the trees.
+word that describes the beauty of sunlight filtering through the

-It evokes the dreamlike translucent interplay between the light and the leaves.
+It evokes the dreamlike translucent interplay between the

-sense of the beauty of the universe, along with the sad beauty of human suffering.
+"Yugen" is a Japanese word that evokes in a poetic way the profound and mysterious sense of the beauty of the universe, along with the sad beauty of human suffering. |

-"Retrouvailles" is a French word that refers to the overwhelming joy, happiness
+"Retrouvailles" is a French

-and excitement you feel upon reuniting with someone after being apart for a long time.
+reuniting with someone after being apart for a long time.

 It was a very interesting experience for me to work on flat surfaces, rather than 3D objects.
 It allowed me to let the paper speak more freely, and it almost acquired a movement of its own.